pluralsh/documentation/repositories/airflow.md

 ## Setup Configuration

-`airflowBucket`: We want store our logs in a S3-like bucket for easy access.
+`airflowBucket`: We want to store your Airflow logs in a S3-like bucket for easy access.
 Use the default by pressing [Enter] unless it's been used before.
 This configuration step is **not idempotent**, if you have to redo configuration for any reason, you'll need to create a new bucket.
 Alternatively you can directly edit the `context.yaml` file to use the existing bucket that you create in this step.